National Information Referral Service

 About the National Migrant Statistics Unit

 In July 2006 the ABS created a National Migrant Statistics Unit (NMSU) in response to the need for an enhanced statistical evidence base to support community and government policy related to migrants, their settlement outcomes and ethnic groups.
-The NMSU has been established with support from the Department of Immigration and Citizenship (DIAC).
+The NMSU operates with support from the Department of Immigration and Border Protection (DIBP, formerly the Department of Immigration and Citizenship (DIAC)).
 The unit aims to meet the migrant related data needs across all levels of government and the general public.
-While other government agencies and researchers already undertake regular data analysis and research activity, including DIAC, an enhanced ABS role will provide statistical leadership in the area of migrant and ethnicity statistics, while also improving data access and co-ordination.
+While other government agencies and researchers already undertake regular data analysis and research activity, an enhanced ABS role will provide statistical leadership in the area of migrant and ethnicity statistics, while also improving data access and co-ordination.

 In recent years there has been increasing community and policy interest in the population group of migrants and the issue of ethnicity more generally.
 Government policies at all levels recognise the contributions that can, or could, be made by migrants and different ethnic groups to society, both economically and socially.